-Except for Hybrids, EPA ratings run 13-15 mpg City, 19-22 mpg Highway, and on E85 those numbers drop substantially.
-The XFE (Xtra Fuel Economy) models with a 5.3-liter V8, six-speed automatic and axle ratio of 3.08:1 increase EPA ratings form 15/21 to 15/22.
+Fuel economy ratings, except for Hybrids, run 12-15 mpg City, 18-21 mpg Highway.
+When using E85 those numbers drop dramatically.
+The XFE (Xtra Fuel Economy) models with a 5.3-liter V8, 6-speed automatic and axle ratio of 3.08:1 increase EPA ratings from 15/21 to 15/22 mpg City/Highway.
 Proprietary XFE pieces include aerodynamic upgrades in the form of a soft bed cover and extended front air dam, plus aluminum wheels (including the spare) and lower front suspension arms, locking rear differential, and low rolling resistance tires.
 A trailering package is standard so XFE models can tow up to 7000 pounds.

 The pure pickup, as it's called, has a unique dashboard that is more driver-oriented and has large switchgear and door handles that are designed to be easily manipulated by those wearing work gloves.
 The pure pickup interior includes a 40/20/40 split front bench seat with the center section folding down to provide a large storage compartment and wide armrest.